viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

     {{% alert title="Info" color="info" %}}

 Cartographer may take several minutes to find your machine's position on the existing map.
-In the meantime, your robot will show up at the map's origin (with the `(x,y)` coordinates `(0,0)`).
+In the meantime, your machine will show up at the map's origin (with the `(x,y)` coordinates `(0,0)`).

-If you move your robot, it will appear to be moving in a trajectory from the map's origin.
+If you move your machine, it will appear to be moving in a trajectory from the map's origin.

     {{% /alert %}}